jellyfin/jellyfin.org/docs/general/networking/fail2ban.md

 sudo nano /etc/fail2ban/jail.d/jellyfin.local
 ```

-Add this to the new file:
+Add this to the new file, replacing `/path_to_logs` with the path to the log files above, e.g. `/var/log/jellyfin/`:

 ```bash
 [jellyfin]